What is the U-Pass?

 How do I get the U-Pass?

 Students can pick up their U-Pass from Answers Information Booth on either the Fort Garry Campus, in University Centre, or the Bannatyne Campus, in the Brodie Centre, and must show their valid student ID in order to claim the U-Pass.
-The Winter U-Pass is available starting December 1, 2016 from Answers, and will be valid for use starting January 1, 2017, until April 30, 2017.
+The Winter U-Pass is available from Answers, and is valid for use starting January 1, 2017, until April 30, 2017.

 How do I pay for the U-Pass?